U.S. House passes bill reforming Electoral Count Act to stop Jan. 6 repeat - NewsBreak

 Nine House Republicans joined Democrats in voting for the measure, H.R.
 8873 , which would revamp the Electoral Count Act.

-Both lawmakers are part of the House special committee investigating the Jan.
+Those two lawmakers are also part of the House special committee investigating the Jan.
 6 attack on the Capitol.

-The bill raises the threshold for an objection to a state’s electoral vote from one member of each chamber to one-third of each chamber, a big increase, and makes it clear that the vice president’s role in certifying electoral votes is purely ceremonial.
+The bill raises the threshold for an objection made by any U.S. senator and representative to a state’s electoral vote from one member of each chamber to one-third of each chamber, a big increase.

+The bill also makes it clear that the vice president’s role is purely ceremonial in certifying electoral votes.

 GOP objections